|

 by the end of the century it was the residence of a famous St. Petersburg

-a huge hall within the courtyard for the 'panorama circle' show
+a huge hall within the courtyard of number 100 for the 'panorama circle' show

 Golgotha which charged admissions to see the artistic Passions of